How to Avoid These Common Spring Gardening Problems

 Avoid the mistake of planting plants too close together.
 Research spacing requirements for each plant’s spacing needs before planting them in the garden.

-You can set your garden up for success with my FREE Square Foot Garden Printable Planner, which offers valuable information including plant-spacing requirements for vegetables.
+You can set your garden up for success with my FREE Square Foot Garden Printable Planner, which offers valuable information, including plant-spacing requirements for vegetables.
 To do this, scroll up or see my sidebar for more information by signing up to my email list to acquire this FREE Square Foot Garden Printable Planner.

 I used to sell this planner on Etsy, which sold pretty well, but I now offer it for free for my readers by subscribing to my email blog.
 Most of the emails will be just new post notifications.
 I am NOT a spammer!
 Therefore, I hope you sign up for your free copy.
-You will get a charted list of how many vegetable plants per one square foot of garden space to plant for a successful garden.
+You will get a charted list of how many vegetable plants per square foot of garden space to plant for a successful garden.

 I made the mistake of planting my vegetables too close together before I learned the space requirements of each vegetable plant.
 Last year, I planted my tomatoes very close together with my pepper plants too close in the adjoining rows.
 I soon learned my tiny tomato plants grew so rapidly large and shadowed out my pepper plants.
 I had to move the tomato plant branches to find my little pepper plants that were unable to get the proper sunlight and were screaming for help.